NotNV6/Prefix-Plugin-Revamped/README.md

 - This is an opensource project, I have not put a lot of effort in this plugin.
 - I am not a professional developer by any means, I am not responsible for any issues.
 - You can NOT claim this code to be yours.

+# Donate?
+- Feel free to donate for my work if you are happy with my product, as this is an opensource and free project after all.
+You can donate using my paypal: paypal.me/donatenv6